CarsonDavis/CarsonDavis.github.io/_posts/2019-05-13-stone_tools.md

   </div>
 </div>

 From the Dordogne Valley in France, a Neolithic blade.
-Unfortuneatly, I lost my notes on the dates for this stone.
+Unfortunately, I lost my notes on the dates for this stone.
 Others from the same region from this seller date to 22,000-15,000, however I wonder if this particular example is more recent.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: center;">
   <div>